 Here Are Seven Pancake Ideas to Get You Started

 - Play with powdered sugar.
-When you cook with fun Disney•Pixar Toy Story 4 Pancake Molds & Stencils, use the stencils to add powdered sugar characters to your pancakes!
+When you cook with fun pancake molds and emoji stencils, use the stencils to add powdered sugar characters to your pancakes!

 - Skip the maple syrup.
 If maple syrup isn’t your jam, top with jelly or jam, peanut butter, Nutella®, chocolate, cream cheese, lemon curd, or drizzle with honey.
 Or, you could top with your favorite yogurt—that sounds healthy.
 Skip the butter knife and use a flexible multi-purpose spreader so you can get every last bit out of the jar and scoop nice large amounts.